TheCurryMan/GithubIntro/README.md

 # GithubIntro
-A basic introduction to teaching Git and GitHub
+A basic introduction to teaching Git and GitHub,
+I need to write something here just to leave a mark